A man and a woman measure space for their new office

 Table of contents

-1. Your credit score is important because it can determine whether you qualify for a credit card or loan.
+1. Your credit score can determine whether you qualify for a credit card or loan.

-2. If you're looking for a new job or place to live, landlords and employers may look at your credit history.
+2. Landlords and employers may look at your credit history.

 3. Credit cards have fraud protections not found on most debit cards and may allow you to earn rewards when you spend.